-a demonstrated high-impact aspect of healthcare (e.g., affects large numbers, leading cause of morbidity/mortality, high resource use [current and/or future], severity of illness, and patient/ societal consequences of poor quality).
+- a specific national health goal/priority identified by NQF's National Priorities Partners; OR - a demonstrated high impact aspect of healthcare (e.g., affects large numbers, leading cause of morbidity/mortality, high resource use (current and/or future), severity of illness, and patient/societal consequences of poor quality).

-- 1b.
-Demonstration of quality problems and opportunity for improvement, i.e., data demonstrating considerable variation, or overall poor performance, in the quality of care across providers and/or population groups (disparities in care). - 1c.
+1b.
+Demonstration of quality problems and opportunity for improvement, i.e., data1 demonstrating considerable variation, or overall poor performance, in the quality of care across providers and/or population groups (disparities in care).

+1c.
 The measure focus is:

-an outcome (e.g., morbidity, mortality, function, health-related quality of life) that is relevant to, or associated with, a national health goal/priority, the condition, population, and/or care being addressed2;
+• an outcome (e.g., morbidity, mortality, function, health-related quality of life) that is relevant to, or associated with, a national health goal/priority, the condition, population, and/or care being addressed2; OR

+1 Examples of data on opportunity for improvement include, but are not limited to: prior studies, epidemiologic data, measure data from pilot testing or implementation.
+If data are not available, the measure focus is systematically assessed (e.g., expert panel rating) and judged to be a quality problem.
-if an intermediate outcome, process, structure, etc., there is evidence3 that supports the specific measure focus as follows:

-Intermediate outcome - evidence that the measured intermediate outcome (e.g., blood pressure, Hba1c) leads to improved health/avoidance of harm or cost/benefit.
+- if an intermediate outcome, process, structure, etc., there is evidence3 that supports the specific measure focus as follows: - o Intermediate outcome evidence that the measured intermediate outcome (e.g., blood pressure, Hba1c) leads to improved health/avoidance of harm or cost/benefit. - Process evidence that the measured clinical or administrative process leads to improved health/avoidance of harm and if the measure focus is on one step in a multi-step care process4, it measures the step that has the

-Process - evidence that the measured clinical or administrative process leads to improved health/avoidance of harm and if the measure focus is on one step in a multistep care process, 4 it measures the step that has the greatest effect on improving the specified desired outcome(s).
+If the measure focus is on one step in a multi-step care process4, it measures the step that has the greatest effect on improving the specified desired outcome(s).